hpiwowar/citation11k/analysis/stats.md

 Several studies across several disciplines have found an association between data availability and number of citations recieved by a publication [cite studies below].
 This evidence has been <a href="http://scholar.google.com/scholar?cites=10688057049876523086&amp;as_sdt=5,39&amp;sciodt=0,39&amp;hl=en">frequently referenced</a>, including in new policies that encourage and require data archiving [<a href="http://scholar.google.com/scholar?cites=10688057049876523086&amp;as_sdt=5,39&amp;sciodt=0,39&amp;hl=en">http://datadryad.org/jdap</a>].
 It is important, therefore, to continue to strive for an accurate estimate of possible citation benefit.

 The present study hopes to improve previous estimates in several ways.
 First, the present study is large enough to include many key covariates that may have conflated estimates of citation boost in previous, smaller studies: Number of authors, author publication experience, institution, open access availability, and subject area.
 Second, the current analysis estimates how citation boost levels may change over time.
-Third, the current analysis includes evidence on the number of citations that may be due to data reuse.
+Third, the current analysis includes evidence on patterns of data reuse.

-Gene expression microarray data provides a useful environment for the investigation: despite being valuable for reuse [Dudley] and well-supported by data sharing standards and infrastructure [Barrett], fewer than half of the studies that collect this data make it publicly available [Ochsner, Piwowar 2011].

 ## Methods

-### Citations to gene expression microarray studies

-#### Identification of relevant studies
+###Relationship between data availability and citation

+####Data collection

 The primary analysis in this paper examines the citation count of a gene expression microarray experiment, relative to availability of the experiment's data.

 The sample of microarray experiments used in the current analysis was previously determined (Piwowar 2011 PLoS ONE, data from Piwowar 2011 Dryad).
-Briefly, a full-text query uncovered papers with keywords associated with relevant wet-lab methods.
-The full-text query had been characterized with high precision (90%, 95% confidence interval 86% to 93%) and a moderate recall (56%, 52% to 61%) for this task.
-Running the query in PubMed Central, HighWire Press, and Google Scholar revealed <code class="knitr inline">11603</code> distinct gene expression microarray papers.
+Briefly, a full-text query uncovered papers with wet-lab methods related to gene expression microarray data collection.
+The full-text query was characterized with high precision (90%, 95% confidence interval 86% to 93%) and a moderate recall (56%, 52% to 61%) for this task.
+Running the query in PubMed Central, HighWire Press, and Google Scholar identified <code class="knitr inline">11603</code> distinct gene expression microarray papers.
 The papers were published between 2000 and 2009.

-The current analysis retained papers published from 2001 through 2009.

-#### Assessment of data availability

-The independent variable of interest in this analysis is the availability of gene expression microarray data.
+The independent variable of interest is the availability of gene expression microarray data.
 Data availability had been previously determined for our sample articles in Piwowar 2011, so we directly reused that dataset [Piwowar Dryad 2011].
-This study limited its data hunt to just the two predominant gene expression microarray databases: NCBI's Gene Expression Omnibus (GEO), and EBI's ArrayExpress.
+Datasets were considered available if they were discovered in either of the two predominant gene expression microarray databases: NCBI's Gene Expression Omnibus (GEO), and EBI's ArrayExpress.

 "An earlier evaluation found that querying GEO and ArrayExpress with article PubMed identifiers located a representative 77% of all associated publicly available datasets [Piwowar 2010].
 [We] used the same method for finding datasets associated with published articles in this study: [we] queried GEO for links to the PubMed identifiers in the analysis sample using the “pubmed_gds [filter]” and queried ArrayExpress by searching for each PubMed identifier in a downloaded copy of the ArrayExpress database.
 Articles linked from a dataset in either of these two centralized repositories were considered to have [publicly available data] for the endpoint of this study, and those without such a link were considered not to have [available] data."
 [Piwowar 2011]

-#### Study attributes

-Piwowar 2011 includes 124 attributes for each of the gene expression microarray studies in our sample.
-The subset of attributes previously shown or suspected to correlate with citation rate were included in the current analysis:
+Piwowar 2011 included 124 attributes for each of the gene expression microarray studies in our sample.
+We used a subset of these --attributes previously shown or suspected to correlate with citation rate: